 Human Subjects Review Board

-The changes in policy reflect the HSRB’s commitment to supporting faculty and student research programs, while minimizing the contact of RWU personnel (principal investigators and research assistants) with human participants.
-This approach is consistent with the CDC public health recommendations and those of the RWU Emergency Response Team.
+Changes in the RWU HSRB policy reflect the university's commitment to supporting faculty and student research programs, while minimizing risks to research participants and RWU personnel (principal investigators and research assistants) This approach is consistent with recommendations outlined by the Office of Human Research Protections (OHRP), the Center for Disease Control (CDC), the Rhode Island Department of Health (RIDOH), and those of the RWU Emergency Response Team.